LukeOnuke/AdminTools/README.md

 - JAR file with all dependencies **[Comes in a zip]**

 ## Setup
+First run the program so it can setup files (It will error out and thats normal because it couldnt connect to a server), then folow instructions bellow

 Go to the instalation folder and find `AdminTools.properties` If you installed it using a installer it is in `AppData\Local\AdminTools` folder by default.
 Example Directory - `C:\Users\lukak\AppData\Local\Admin Tools\app`